 Estimated re-instatement cost (£) for insurance purposes

-300,000 (THREE HUNDRED THOUSAND POUNDS).
+£310,000 (THREE HUNDRED AND TEN THOUSAND POUNDS).
 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).
-For Listed buildings and historic properties within Conservation Areas you should seek further specialist insurance advice.

 Valuation (£) and market comments